-Under the terms of the capital leases for the four LNG carriers described above, the Company is required to have on deposit with financial institutions an amount of cash that, together with interest earned on the deposits, will equal the remaining amounts owing under the leases, including the obligations to purchase the LNG carriers at the end of the lease periods, where applicable.
+Under the terms of the capital leases for the RasGas II LNG Carriers and the Spanish-Flagged LNG Carrier described above, the Company is required to have on deposit with financial institutions an amount of cash that, together with interest earned on the deposits, will equal the remaining amounts owing under the leases, including the obligations to purchase the Spanish-Flagged LNG Carrier at the end of the lease period, where applicable.
 These cash deposits are restricted to being used for capital lease payments and have been fully funded primarily with term loans (see Note 8).

-As at December 31, 2009 and 2008, the amount of restricted cash on deposit for the three RasGas II LNG Carriers was \$479.4 million and \$487.4 million, respectively.
-As at December 31, 2009 and 2008, the weighted-average interest rates earned on the deposits were 0.4% and 4.8%, respectively.
+As at December 31, 2010 and 2009, the amount of restricted cash on deposit for the three RasGas II LNG Carriers was \$477.2 million and \$479.4 million, respectively.
+As at December 31, 2010 and 2009, the weighted-average interest rates earned on the deposits were 0.4%.
+These rates do not reflect the effect of related interest rate swaps (see Note 15).